State Lawmakers To Introduce New Protections For Virginia Tenants

 “Other states have much more stringent procedures when it comes to an illegal eviction,” Poon says.

 Sen. Adam Ebbin and Del.
 Sally Hudson will introduce bills in their respective chambers to let judges force landlords to pay an illegally-evicted tenant the greater of $5,000 or four months rent.
 The measures will also force courts to hold hearings sooner after tenants file petitions claiming they’ve been unlawfully evicted.

 McCloud says he can’t comment on the legislation because he hasn’t seen it yet, but he’s opposed to illegal evictions.

 Known as right of redemption, a tenant who is about to be evicted by a sheriff can cancel the eviction if they pay their landlord all owed money two days before the scheduled eviction date.

 Virginia only allows a tenant to use their right of redemption once every 12 months.
 HB 2014 by Del.
 Price will eliminate that limit.

 James Speer, executive director of the Virginia Poverty Law Center, says the law will keep tenants in their homes.
-It’ll also help landlords avoid the costly process of having to find new tenants after the eviction.
+It will also help landlords avoid the costly process of having to find new tenants after the eviction.